-- Using the remote control - Press D. ZOOM +/- to display the Zoom bar.
-Press D. ZOOM + to magnify the center of the picture.
+- Using the remote control - Press Digital Zoom +/- to display the Zoom bar.
+Press Digital Zoom + to magnify the center of the picture.
 Press the key repeatedly until the picture size is suitable for your need. - Use the directional arrows (▲, ▼, ◄, ►) on the projector or remote control to navigate the picture. - To restore the picture to its original size, press AUTO.
-You can also press D. ZOOM -.
-When the key is pressed again, the picture is further reduced until it is restored to the original size. - · Using the OSD menu - Press MENU/EXIT and then press ◀ / ▶ until the DISPLAY menu is highlighted. - Press ▼ to highlight Digital Zoom and press Mode/enter.
-The Zoom bar displays.
+You can also press Digital Zoom -.
+When the key is pressed again, the picture is further reduced until it is restored to the original size.